apache/brpc/docs/en/bvar_c++.md

 # bvar::Window

 Get data within a time window.
-Window cannot exist alone, it depends on a counter.
+Window cannot exist alone, it relies on a counter.
 Window will auto-update, we don't have to send data to it.
-For the sake of performance, the data comes from every-second sampling over the original counter, in the worst case，Window has one-second latency
+For the sake of performance, the data comes from every-second sampling over the original counter, in the worst case, Window has one-second latency
 ```c++
 // Get data within a time window.
 // The time unit is 1 second fixed.